Bicycling and Other Endurance Sports Can Help Us With Our Physical, Mental, and Emotional Fitness

 What we do on the bike or on the trail can translate to our lives.

-If you are persistent in pursing your training goals, you can apply that same energy to life off the bike.
+If you are persistent in pursuing your training goals, you can apply that same energy to life off the bike.

-Endurance sports give us an opportunity to not only practice our resiliency skills, but to use them to build resilience at home, at work, and anywhere else we feel stressed.
+Endurance sports give us an opportunity regarding cycling for weight loss to not only practice our resiliency skills, but to use them to build resilience at home, at work, and anywhere else we feel stressed.

 So what do I do when I’m riding a century, and I’ve hit mile 75 and I’m starting to hit a wall?